openservicemesh/osm-docs/wip/demo_dapr.md

       1. Dapr has a quickstart repository to help users get familiar with dapr and its features.
 For this integration demo we will be leveraging the [hello-kubernetes](https://github.com/dapr/quickstarts/tree/master/hello-kubernetes) quickstart.
 As we would like to integrate this Dapr example with OSM, there are a few modifications required and they are as follows:

          - The [hello-kubernetes](https://github.com/dapr/quickstarts/tree/master/hello-kubernetes) demo installs Dapr with mtls enabled (by default), we would **not want mtls from Dapr and would like to leverage OSM for this**.
 Hence while [installing Dapr](https://github.com/dapr/quickstarts/tree/master/hello-kubernetes#step-1---setup-dapr-on-your-kubernetes-cluster) on your cluster, make sure to disable mtls by passing the flag : `--enable-mtls=false`  during the installation
          - Futher [hello-kubernetes](https://github.com/dapr/quickstarts/tree/master/hello-kubernetes) sets up everything in the default namespace, it is **strongly recommended** to set up the entire hello-kubernetes demo in a specific namespace (we will later join this namespace to OSM's mesh).
-For the purpose of this integration, we have the namespace as `dapr-demo`
+For the purpose of this integration, we have the namespace as `dapr-test`

            ```console
-            $ kubectl create namespace dapr-demo
+            $ kubectl create namespace dapr-test
-            namespace/dapr-demo created
+            namespace/dapr-test created
            ```

-         - The [redis state store](https://github.com/dapr/quickstarts/tree/master/hello-kubernetes#step-2---create-and-configure-a-state-store), [redis.yaml](https://github.com/dapr/quickstarts/blob/master/hello-kubernetes/deploy/redis.yaml), [node.yaml](https://github.com/dapr/quickstarts/blob/master/hello-kubernetes/deploy/node.yaml) and [python.yaml](https://github.com/dapr/quickstarts/blob/master/hello-kubernetes/deploy/python.yaml) need to be deployed in the `dapr-demo` namespace
+         - The [redis state store](https://github.com/dapr/quickstarts/tree/master/hello-kubernetes#step-2---create-and-configure-a-state-store), [redis.yaml](https://github.com/dapr/quickstarts/blob/master/hello-kubernetes/deploy/redis.yaml), [node.yaml](https://github.com/dapr/quickstarts/blob/master/hello-kubernetes/deploy/node.yaml) and [python.yaml](https://github.com/dapr/quickstarts/blob/master/hello-kubernetes/deploy/python.yaml) need to be deployed in the `dapr-test` namespace
           - Since the resources for this demo are set up in a custom namespace.
 We will need to add an rbac rule on the cluster for Dapr to have access to the secrets.
 Create the following role and role binding:

             ```bash